traycerai/community/README.md

    This allows users to initiate the analysis at their convenience through various methods, providing flexibility and control.
    - **Analyze File:** This option comprehensively reviews the entire file, regardless of recent changes.
 It checks the code for consistency, errors, and adherence to coding standards.
    - **Re-Analyze File:** This option behaves similarly to `Analyze File` but is useful for re-evaluating the entire file without evaluating what has already been analyzed in a previous analysis.
-   - **Analyze Changes:** This option focuses solely on recently modified functions.
+   - **Analyze Changes in File:** This option focuses solely on recently modified functions in the currently open file.
 It's ideal for quickly verifying modifications without analyzing unchanged parts of the file.
+   - **Analyze Changes in Workspace:** This option reviews all modified files in the workspace, providing a comprehensive analysis of recent changes across multiple files.

 ### Switching Between Manual and Automated Analysis